Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

 Collect the following information to gauge a donor’s interest in giving:

-• Personal information: Explore public social media profiles and other public records to better understand a person’s hobbies, interests, and values.
+- Personal information: Explore social media profiles and other public records to better understand a person’s hobbies, interests, and values.

-• Past giving: Past giving to your institution is one of the best indicators of future giving.
-Let’s say a donor gave a one-time, $5,000 donation to your school after graduation but never gave again.
+- Past giving: Past giving to your nonprofit or institution is one of the best indicators of future giving.
+Let’s say an alumni donor gave a one-time, $5,000 donation to your school after graduation.
 Since they already helped to further your cause, you have a strong case for soliciting larger, more frequent gifts from them.
-Giving to other higher education organizations can also help identify philanthropic-minded donors who would likely connect with your mission.
+Giving to other nonprofits or higher education organizations can also help identify philanthropic-minded donors who would likely connect with your mission.

-• Higher education engagement history: Explore a potential donor’s engagement history with your institution or another college or university.
-For instance, have they volunteered, served on a board, or taken another action that indicates an investment in higher education?
+- Nonprofit or higher education engagement history: Explore a potential donor’s engagement history with your organization or another nonprofit or higher education institution.
+For instance, have they volunteered, served on a board, or taken another action that indicates an investment in your cause?

 Assessing this data helps to ensure that a prospective donor will resonate with your mission and respond positively to your appeals.
 Ideally, you want to target donors who have a passion for philanthropy as well as significant wealth.